 Acid Rain Program.
 The Clean Air Act established an allowance market system known as the Acid Rain Program.
-The Acid Rain Program was implemented in two phases.
-Phase I, which started in 1990, required approximately 261 fossil-fired units in 21 states to limit SO2 emission rates to 2.5 lbs./mmBtu by January 1, 1995.
-Phase II then required all fossil-fired units over 25 MW to further limit SO2 emission rates to 1.2 lbs./mmBtu by January 1, 2000.
-Under the emission allowance system, each affected generating facility is issued, annually, a number of allowances, for a future year based upon a variety of factors.
-No utility may emit more tons of SO_2 in a year than is authorized by the total allowances it holds.
-An "allowance" is an authorization to emit one ton of SO2 during or after a specified vear.
+Under the allowance system, each affected generating facility is issued, annually, a number of allowances, for a future year based upon a variety of factors.
+No utility may emit more tons of SO2 in a year than is authorized by the total allowances it holds.
+An "allowance" is an authorization to emit one ton of SO2 during or after a specified year.
 The use of allowances is not restricted to a specific unit or plant.
 Allowances not needed by a utility for its own emissions may be banked for future use, or they may be sold or otherwise transferred.
 The Acid Rain Program provides that where a utility purchases power from an affected unit under life-of-the-unit, firm power contractual arrangements, allowances and the proceeds of transactions involving allowances will be deemed to be held or distributed in proportion to each holder's contractual reservation or entitlement, or in accordance with the provisions of a contract between the parties which expressly provides for a different distribution of allowances.
-LES has been receiving its pro rata share of allowances issued for generating units in which it has entitlements.
+LES has been receiving its pro rata share of allowances issued for generating units in which it has entitlements, All generating units wholly or partially owned by LES have current Acid Rain permits, as required.